atrocore/atropim/docs/en/administration/server-configuration.md

 ## Server Configurations
-TreoPIM can be installed only on **Unix-based** Systems with configured Apache, Nginx, or IIS server.
+AtroPIM can be installed only on **Unix-based** Systems with configured Apache, Nginx, or IIS server.

 #### PHP Requirements
 Requires **PHP 7.1 or above** (with pdo_mysql, openssl, json, zip, gd, mbstring, xml, curl,exif extensions)